Free Tool

 Business knowledge panels — those large information boxes on the right side of Google search results — pull data from your LocalBusiness schema, including hours, phone number, address, and photos.
 Breadcrumb trails replace plain URLs with clean navigation paths, making your listing look more professional and trustworthy.

 The combined effect is significant.
 A listing with star ratings, FAQ dropdowns, and breadcrumbs takes up 3-4x more space than a plain listing.
-More visual real estate means higher click-through rates, which means more traffic, more calls, and more customers — all from the same search ranking position.
+According to Backlinko's 2024 CTR study, rich results consistently achieve 15-30% higher click-through rates than standard listings at the same position.

 Frequently Asked Questions